-Any parent wishing to withdraw their child from RSE should contact at first instance the Head of RE who will arrange a meeting to discuss the main concerns.
-RSE is a vital part of the school curriculum and supports child development, however, it is acknowledged that the final decision on the issue is for the parent to take.
+Any parent wishing to withdraw their child from RSHE should contact at first instance the Head of RE who will arrange a meeting to discuss the main concerns.
+RSHE is a vital part of the school curriculum and supports child development, however, it is acknowledged that the final decision on the issue is in some cases for the parent to take.